squest/pdf-appender/README.md

 #### usage

-- in the directory in which the app.py reside, from command line run "python app.py <your-dir>"
+- In the directory in which the app.py reside, from command line run "python app.py [your-dir]"
+- Where your-dir is the directory in which all the pdfs reside
-- that's it
+- That's it

 Copyright 2015 Sabda PS